MathieuJouffroy/Roger_skyline/Network/ssh.md

 $ exit (logout from the ssh)
 ```
 #### SSH access HAS TO be done with publickeys.
-Test the ssh conection from host.
-We need to setup SSH public key authentication.
+Test the ssh conection from host.<br>
-*Generate a publickey to access VM via SSH from machine (host terminal)*
+We need to setup SSH public key authentication to access the VM via SSH from machine (host terminal)
 ```
 # host terminal